 LCA and LCCA are sustainability assessment tools.
 They assess the environmental impact and the monetary cost of a product.
 There are also other tools that assess sustainability.
 What they have in common is to assess sustainability.
 Sustainability includes the economic, the environmental and the social part of a product or service.
-Sustainable development was defined by Brundtland et al. [1987] as a societal development that "meets the needs of the present without compromising the ability of future generations to meet their own needs".
+Sustainable development was defined by Brundtland et al. [1987] as a societal development that

+"meets the needs of the present without compromising the ability of future generations to meet their own needs".
 There are a vast variety of sustainability assessment methods available.
-In the following, two methods are introduced that have been used in geotechnical engineering.
+In the following, two methods are introduced that have been used in geotechnical engineering [Lee et al., 2018] [Mickovski, 2021].